28 window types infographic

 bow windowBow windows are similar to bay windows, but these are often larger and wider and are usually in an arc shape—which looks like a bow.

-The benefits of bow windows are the same as that of bay windows, notably the additional interior space and admittance of more light than a row of windows flush with the wall.
-In fact, some even call bow windows the same as a bay window, only with more window units (which creates a more pronounced curve).
+The benefits of bow windows are the same as those of bay windows, notably the additional interior space and admittance of more light than a row of windows flush with the wall.
+In fact, some even call bow windows the same as bay windows, only with more window units (which creates a more pronounced curve).
 Like bay windows, bow windows form a ledge inside, which can be used for seating and storage.

 bow window example